moxiegirl/getstarted/content/mac/step_four.md

 machine.
 The command takes about a minute and its output looks really long and complex.
 In this section, you learn what each message means.

-First Docker checks to make sure it has the context it needs to build.
+First Docker checks to make sure it has the everything it needs to build.

     Sending build context to Docker daemon 158.8 MB